 What about safety?

 All security procedures must be followed.
-Security officers and EMT will be stationed accordingly throughout the building and the stairwells to ensure your safety in the building.
+Security officers and nurses will be stationed throughout the building and stairwell to ensure your safety.
 They will have radio communication in case of any emergency.

 How do I view my climbing results?